Language: EN

 Lambda Functions in Python

-Lambda functions, also known as anonymous functions, are an alternative way of defining functions.
-Unlike regular functions, lambda functions do not have a name.
+Lambda functions, also known as anonymous functions, are an alternative and concise way to define functions.
+As their name suggests (unlike regular functions), lambda functions have no name.

-In general, they are small functions, and are used in contexts where a function is needed temporarily.
-For example, when used as parameters for other functions.
+In general, they are small functions and are used in contexts where a temporary function is needed (for example, when used as parameters for other functions).

 Lambda Functions